History of medieval Arabic and Western European domes: Kingdom of France

 The crossing dome on squinches at the abbey church of Tournus may date to the 11th century.
 The Basilica of Saint-Martin d'Ainay has similar features.
 The largest church in France was Cluny Abbey, but it has been destroyed.
+The version of Cluny Abbey built under Abbot Hugo, dubbed "Cluny III", included octagonal domes closely related to the earlier examples at Speyer Cathedral.
 The surviving transept arm of Cluny Abbey, built in the early 12th century, has an octagonal dome on trumpet squinches beneath an octagonal tower and spire and flanked on either side by barrel vaults.
 Autun Cathedral has a similar nave arrangement to that of Cluny Abbey.

 In Auvergne, there are several Romanesque churches with domed crossings that use squinches, with the dome supported by "flying screen" walls at the crossing bay and hidden on the exterior beneath octagonal towers with buttressing "shoulders" on two sides.
 Examples include the church of St. Saturnin and the Sainte-Marie de Cruas Abbey, which has a rotunda over the domed crossing.
 At Avignon Cathedral, probably from the middle of the 12th century, the rectangular crossing bay is narrowed to a square by means of two sets of four arches on opposite sides for the dome on squinches.